JohnORaw/Templates/README.md

 # Templates
-This repo holds templates for using in other projects, and is an early stage work in progress.
+This repo holds templates for using in other projects and services, and is an early stage work in progress.
 We separate out things that are projects (work that has a beginning and end based on milestones) and services (which have a start and end, but roll out for a specific lifetime).

 ## Projects